Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you don't break your ropes while you're alive, do you think ghosts will do it after?"
+> "Do not bite at the bait of pleasure, till you know there is no hook beneath it."
-> — **Kabir**
+> — **Thomas Jefferson**

 ---